Mugen-Houyou/faas-web-ui-1/README.md

 `/execute_v3` endpoint streams judging progress in the same way as `/execute_v2`.
 Because the client does not know the number of test cases in advance, each progress message now includes a `total` field so the progress bar can be updated correctly.
+If any test case fails, the remaining cases are skipped and the final graded result is returned immediately.
 The HTTP response only contains a `requestId` and the final graded result is delivered via the WebSocket.

 The frontend includes a field to specify the API URL.
 The default is `http://localhost:8000`, which points to the FastAPI backend.
 If specifying a different server, make sure CORS settings are configured properly.
 Additional origins can be added via the `CORS_ALLOW_ORIGINS` variable in the `.env` file (comma-separated).